-Capital punishment is currently authorized in 34 states, by the federal government and the U.S. military.
-In recent years, Connecticut, Illinois, and New Mexico have abolished the death penalty, replacing it with a sentence of life imprisonment with no opportunity for parole.
-Meanwhile, states across the country continue to debate its fairness, reliability and cost of implementation.
+Capital punishment is currently authorized in 29 states, by the federal government and the U.S. military.
+In recent years, New Mexico (2009), Illinois (2011), Connecticut (2012), Maryland (2013) and New Hampshire (2019) have legislatively abolished the death penalty, replacing it with a sentence of life imprisonment with no possibility for parole.
+The Nebraska Legislature also abolished capital punishment in 2015, but it was reinstated by a statewide vote in 2016.
+Additionally, courts in Washington and Delaware recently ruled that the states' capital punishment laws are unconstitutional.
+States across the country will continue to debate its fairness, reliability and cost of implementation.

 Since 2015, 25 states enacted 59 new laws addressing state systems of capital punishment.
 Trends include expanding or limiting aggravating factors, modifying execution methods and procedures, changing trial and appellate procedures, modifying laws to comply with litigation outcomes and repealing the practice all together.
 Search recent enactments by topic, state, year, and keyword with NCSL's Capital Punishment Enactment Database.

 Lethal injection is currently the primary method of execution in all 29 states that have capital punishment.
 Texas was the first state to use the method, in 1982.